WeatherXM/wxm-android/CONTRIBUTING.md

   a [Mapbox account](https://account.mapbox.com)
   and create the respective tokens in the [Tokens](https://account.mapbox.com/access-tokens/) section.
 The `MAPBOX_DOWNLOADS_TOKEN` has secret scopes.
+- `MAPBOX_STYLE`
+  Optional param which can be left empty.
+Used for injecting a custom style to be used in the explorer.

 You can view Mapbox guide on Access
 Token [here](https://docs.mapbox.com/help/getting-started/access-tokens/).